oliver006/drone-gcf/README.md

 ### Overview

-The plugin supports deploying, listing,  and deleting of multiple functions at once.
+The plugin supports deploying, listing, calling, and deleting of multiple functions at once.
 See below for an example drone.yml configuration that deploys several functions to GCP Cloud Functions and later deletes two of them.
 A service account is needed for authentication to GCP and should be provided as json string via drone secrets.
 In the configuration below, the json of the service account key file is stored in the drone secret called `token`.

+#### Deploying Cloud Functions

 Example `.drone.yml` file (drone.io 1.0 format):